 So, until I can find the time to sit down for many hours and go through them all, I can’t take any new photos…which is half the fun of this for me. 😦

 In the meantime, I tried this recipe for Chana Dal **(see note at bottom of post) yesterday and it is a real treat for the taste buds; the kind of dish that keeps me excited about cooking, and eating.

 Chana Dal is a legume used in Indian dishes – it’s very similar to a yellow split pea.

-The recipe is completely vegetarian, but the spices are so perfect…they create a broth that has such depth of flavor you’d think there was some kind of meaty broth behind it.
+The recipe is completely vegetarian, but the spices are perfectly balanced and create a broth with such depth of flavor, you’d think there was meat hiding in there somewhere.
 So wonderful to be able to layer spices together in such a way that tasting them lights up every one of the senses.
 I’m not kidding.
 Even my husband – who is tentative about beans/legumes, thought it was delicious and said he could eat it every day. (!!!!)
 My mouth is watering just thinking about it.

 I didn’t have tamarind pulp, but I did have a can of tomato paste that needed to be used, so I substituted that.
 This is a great source of fiber and protein.
 It really is so good that I plan to make a double batch today so I can keep eating it for a few days.

 We ate it with brown basmati rice which I flavored with a few saffron threads.
 I wasn’t sure it was going to work – I really like white basmati with Indian food.
 Surprisingly, they went together perfectly.
 BONUS!